Learning Interpretable Models with Causal Guarantees: Learning Causal Interpretable Models

+and then using $\A$ on $\D_{f^*}$---i.e., $\hat f=\A(\D_{f^*})$.
+The key question is how to choose $\D_0$ so that $\hat f$ produces a good estimate of $\tau(x)$---i.e., $\epsPehe$ is small.
 Intuitively, when we have control over the treatment assignment---e.g., in a randomized controlled trial (RCT)---a good distribution to use is to uniformly randomly assign treatments.
-In particular, consider the following distribution: \begin{definition} \rm Given a distribution $p(x)$ on $\X$, the \emph{RCT distribution} $q_p(x,t)$ derived from $p$ is the distribution on $\X \times \{0,1\}$ defined by
+In particular, consider the following distribution: \begin{definition} \rm Given distribution $p(x)$ on $\X$, the \emph{RCT distribution} $q_p(x,t)$ over $\X \times \T$ is